Vegetable Soup that’s anything but boring—bold, hearty, packed with veggies, and it’s got a secret flavor boost!

 • Stir in garlic, Italian seasoning, thyme, cumin, and red pepper flakes (if using).
 Cook, stirring constantly, until fragrant, about 30 seconds.

-• Pour in the undrained diced tomatoes and cook for 2 minutes, stirring often.
-Add the broth and bay leaves, then increase the heat to high.
-Bring to a boil, then partially cover the pot and reduce the heat to maintain a gentle simmer.
+• Pour in undrained diced tomatoes and cook for 2 minutes, stirring often.
+Add the broth and bay leaves.
+Increase heat to high and bring to a boil.
+Partially cover the pot, then reduce heat to maintain a gentle simmer.
 Cook for 20-25 minutes.

 • Remove the lid and stir in parsley, ½ teaspoon lemon zest, and 1-2 tablespoons lemon juice.
-Remove bay leaves.
-Taste and adjust seasoning with more salt, pepper, or red pepper flakes as desired.
+Remove the bay leaves.
+Taste and adjust seasoning with more salt, pepper, or red pepper flakes, if needed.
 Drizzle the remaining 1 tablespoon olive oil on top.

-• Ladle into bowls and top each serving with a spoonful of pesto if desired.
-Serve with crusty buttered bread on the side.
+• Ladle into bowls and top each serving with a spoonful of pesto.
+Serve with crusty buttered bread on the side

 Recipe Notes